alpyen/Overgrowth-Scripting-Helper/README.md

   - Rework the appearance?
 Remove standard title bar and make it more appealing?

 - **AsDocs2XML (Database generator and Calltip-Parser)**
-  - (Maybe) Add Description to Calltips?
+  - **(IN PROGRESS)** Add Description to Calltips?
-  - (Maybe) Add variables to calltips?
+  - Add variables to calltips?
   - Add additional parameter information to CalltipsDescription.xml which can be added after parsing the asdocs?
 Some information is available on the Overgrowth wiki.
-  - Add AngelScript standard library calltips
+  - Add AngelScript standard library calltips (needs thorough testing since not everything might be enabled in Overgrowth)

 - **Notepad++**
   - Wrong calltips gets displayed if function names have a plural.